gferreira/fb-variable-spacing/docs/adding-spacing-states.md

 Optionally, repeat steps 4-7 to create the `loose` extreme of the spacing axis.

-##### 9. Further editing
+##### 9. Continue editing

-You can switch between the various spacing states at any time for further editing.
+You can switch between the various spacing states at any time and continue editing.

 Don’t forget to save the current spacing state to the lib before loading another one.

-Also, make sure to select the correct lib: be careful not to save the default state into the `tight` lib, or vice-versa.
+Also, make sure to select the correct lib: be careful not to save the tight state into the `default` lib, for example.